-- Term of agreement on going commencing 1 November 2004. - Base salary, inclusive of superannuation, for the year ended 30 June 2009 is \$267,750 plus a fully maintained motor vehicle and is to be reviewed annually each year. - Mr Carpenter's employment maybe terminated by the Company by payment of accumulated annual and long service leave, and payment of 12 months salary.
-Mr Carpenter's may terminate his employment by providing the Company with one month's notice in writing.
-If Mr Carpenter is made redundant by the Company, he will be entitled to receive 12 months salary along with all accumulated annual and long service leave which is due and payable at that time. - In the event that Mr Carpenter is still employed by the Company at 30 June 2010, he will be entitled to receive a payment of \$400,000.
+- Term of agreement on going commencing 1 November 2004. - Base salary, inclusive of superannuation, for the year ended 30 June 2009 is \$267,750 plus a fully maintained motor vehicle and is to be reviewed annually each year. - Mr Carpenter's employment may be terminated by the Company by payment of accumulated annual and long service leave, and payment of 12 months salary.
+Mr Carpenter may terminate his employment by providing the Company with one month's notice in writing.
+If Mr Carpenter is made redundant by the Company, he will be entitled to receive 12 months salary along with all accumulated annual and long service leave which is due and payable at that time. - In the event that Mr Carpenter is still employed by the Company at 30 June 2010, he will be entitled to receive a payment of \$400,000, a retention payment established by ABM.